xckev/CipherBot/README.md

 -	Verifiability: Voters can verify that their votes were counted correctly and included in the final tally
 -	Usability: Voting systems must be simple to use.
 Complexity should not be an obstacle to a fair vote.

+The accuracy, privacy, and verifiability criteria are largely dependent on cryptography.
+The cryptographic solutions that can be implemented for secure voting are fairly complicated, and not everyone can understand how they work.
+The point, however, is not for the public to understand the algorithms, but it is rather for the systems to be transparent.
+Therefore, it is possible to verify election integrity.

+## Cryptography